sap-tutorials/Tutorials/tutorials/cp-connectivity-principal-propagation-cf-neo/cp-connectivity-principal-propagation-cf-neo.md

 ## Details
 ### You will learn
-- How to set up principal propagation in SAP Cloud Platform.
+- How to set up principal propagation in SAP Cloud Platform
 - How to establish trust from the Neo environment to the Cloud Foundry environment

-In this tutorial you will set up a connection between SAP Cloud Platform Neo Environment (Neo) and Cloud Foundry Environment (CF).
+In this tutorial you will set up a connection between SAP Cloud Platform Neo environment (Neo) and Cloud Foundry environment (CF).

 A simple application in CF will consume data from an Neo application, and therefore propagate the user details from one environment to the other.
 This is called "Principal Propagation" and requires some additional steps establishing trust between the environments, to guarantee security.

 ### Time to Complete
 **45 Min**